 Yes, the California State Water Resources Control Board’s Division of Drinking Water has very high treatment standards and regulatory oversight for recycled water.
 Palo Alto’s recycled water meets all state standards for water used for irrigation and other uses with similar public exposure.
 Palo Alto’s recycled water is not for drinking or swimming.

 For people that could come into contact with recycled water for irrigation and similar uses, WateReuse prepared a Risk Assessment Study that estimated health risks from exposures to pharmaceutical and personal care products potentially found in recycled water.
-To know more, click on the following links:
+For more information, click on the following picture-links:

 Stormwater Capture and Use